Pickleball is quickly growing around the world including in Costa Rica.

 On the bus ride to San Ramon we stopped at another private beach cove where one can picnic under the trees with monkeys and iguanas freely about.
 I did my best to lather a pickleball with banana in hopes that a monkey would want the pickleball, but after several attempts to hand feed it was only interested in the banana.
 Many were hand fed and one even had the nerved to scurry up to our table and take a banana out of a bag.
 Ha!

-In San Ramon, we shopped a local farmers market and lunched at a bed and breakfast retreat high upon the majestic mountains where we witnessed the clouds and fog roll in followed by a driving rain–something that happens daily this time of the year.
+In San Ramon, we shopped at a local farmers’ market and lunched at a bed and breakfast retreat high upon the majestic mountains where we witnessed the clouds and fog roll in followed by a driving rain–something that happens daily this time of the year.

-One of highlights for me was a tour of an organic compesino coffee farm (on Facebook check out: Finca Edgar Fernandez).
-A small family run farm that is big on self-sustaining and low impact eco-creative ingenuity.
+One of the highlights for me was a tour of an organic compesino coffee farm (on Facebook check out: Finca Edgar Fernandez).
+A small family-run farm that is big on self-sustaining and low-impact eco-creative ingenuity.
 The coffee process was demonstrated and of course we sipped coffee deep in an unreal jungle setting – PRICELESS.
 We walked the green sloped terrain filled with coffee plants and a variety of other edible vegetation that outlined the area.
 All the vegetation had a purpose; if not for the family then for the wildlife creating an ecological corridor.

 Another pickleball adventure in the wonderful world we share – the awesome thing is wherever you go pickleball players are so similar.
 They were welcoming, eager to share their little piece of heaven, smile a lot and just want to play pickleball.
 The tour goers who we got to spend the week with were great!
 We shared some awesome sights, fabulous pickleball and hearty laughs.
 I recommend meeting up with Tony and Celeste to get both your Costa Rica culture and pickleball fix.
 See their Facebook Page @pickleballcostarica